seeq12/seeq-connector-sdk-csharp/README.md

 Take the following steps to confirm a properly configured development environment:

-1. Once VS is finished loading, right click on the `Seeq.Link.SDK.Debugging.Agent` project in *Solution Explorer* and select *Set as Startup Project*.
+1. Once VS is finished loading, right-click on the `Seeq.Link.SDK.Debugging.Agent` project in *Solution Explorer* and select *Set as Startup Project*.
 1. In the solution configuration dropdown, select 'Debug'. **This step is required to ensure the necessary files are built for debugging.**